PraveenRaja42/Relational-Deep-Reinforcement-Learning-using-Attention-models/README.md

 Visualizing attention maps to better interpret the reasoning of an RL agent playing "Breakout-v4"(gym env)

- Einops, an extension of the capabilities of PyTorch’s built-in Einsum function
+ Einops, an extension of the capabilities of PyTorch’s built-in Einsum function is used.

  $ pip install einops